scneba/node_typescript_prisma/README.md

 ## Node.js/TypeScript/MongoDB Base Backend

-This is a starter project which enables a Startups get up and running with node.js in no time.
+This is a starter project which enables Startups get up and running with node.js and prisma ORM in no time.
 It provides an auth(user/role/permission) system, testing, dockerization, and CI/CD.
 It is built with Express.js framework, TypeScript, Prisma ORM, PostgreSQL, and tested with Jest and Postman.
 This is usually a first and difficult step for any startup and this project will get you up and running immediately.

 ### Technologies and Resources

 - Node.js
 - Express.js
+- Prisma ORM
 - TypeScript
 - PostgreSQL
 - Postman